Extras cover in private health insurance

 • Exercise physiology: includes consults and physical rehabilitation by an exercise physiologist such as exercise counselling, physical assessments and prescription exercise programs.

-• Occupational therapy: includes occupational therapy consultations to improve and enable people with physical, mental or developmental conditions to engage and participate in everyday ‘occupations’ such as daily living activities (for example showering, dressing, preparing food).
+• Occupational therapy: includes consultations to improve and enable people with physical, mental or developmental conditions to engage and participate in everyday ‘occupations’ such as daily living activities (for example showering, dressing, preparing food).

 • Podiatry: includes treatments and services of the ankles and feet such as general toenail and skin care (for example ingrown toenails, corns, warts), musculoskeletal injuries and conditions (for example Achilles injuries, bursitis, plantar fasciitis), footwear padding and foot orthotics.

-• Natural therapies: includes cover for acupuncture, dry needling and chinese medicine.
+• Natural therapies: includes cover for acupuncture, dry needling and Chinese medicine.

 • Eye therapy: covers assessments and consultations with an orthoptist to treat eye conditions such as lazy eye and poor focus.